West Horndon

-West Horndon is a village and civil parish in the south of the Borough of Brentwood, Essex on the boundary with Thurrock.
-It is located 20 miles (32 km) east north-east of Charing Cross in London.
-The civil parish also includes East Horndon and Dunton Hills.
+West Horndon is a village and civil parish in the south of the Borough of Brentwood in Essex, England.
+It is located 20 miles east-northeast of Charing Cross in Central London.
+West Horndon civil parish was abolished in 1934 and created again in 2003 with new boundaries following a petition by residents in 2002.
+With a population of 1,650 in 2021, it is a predominantly rural parish with some residential and light industrial development.
+The civil parish includes the village of East Horndon.
+Dunton Hills, also within the civil parish, is planned to be the location of a new 3,700 home garden village.
+A 2,100 home new town development at Tillingham Hall on the border of the parish is also planned.
+The local council of the parish is West Horndon Parish Council.

-The village has its own parish council and forms part of the 'Herongate, Ingrave and West Horndon' ward of Brentwood Council.
-The local school is West Horndon Primary School, and the village falls within the Brentwood County High catchment area.
-West Horndon parish was abolished in 1934 and created again in 2003 with new boundaries following a petition by residents in 2002.

 History

+Local government

 West Horndon was an ancient parish in the Barnstable hundred of Essex.
 It was grouped into the Billericay poor law union and rural sanitary district.
 It became part of Billericay Rural District in 1894.
 In 1934 the parish was abolished when it became part of Brentwood Urban District.

 The parish abolished in 1934 was an elongated area stretching north–south in common with neighbouring parishes.
 East Horndon was a separate parish to the east and the next parish to the west was Little Warley.
+The southern portion of the ancient parish of West Horndon is now in the unitary authority of Thurrock.

+The civil parish formed in 2003, with significantly different boundaries, is perpendicular to the former parish, stretching east–west to incorporate territory formerly part of the parishes of Childerditch, Dunton, East Horndon, Little Warley and West Horndon.
+In each of these former parishes the inner part is now part of West Horndon and the northern and southern extremities (and eastern part for Dunton) are outside the parish.

+Urban development

+In 1930, three houses were given to farm workers.
+Only one remains at 18 Thorndon Avenue, which has been restored to its original condition.
+The rest of Thorndon Avenue was constructed during the 1950s.
 The population of West Horndon in 1931 was 147.
 The village began to grow with the 1938 establishment of Rotary Hoes, a manufacturer of trenching machinery.
 House-building continued in the 1950s for commuters to London as well as workers at Rotary Hoes.
 In 1975, Rotary Hoes left West Horndon for Lowestoft and closed shortly afterwards.

-The civil parish formed in 2003, with significantly different boundaries, is perpendicular to the former parish, stretching east–west to incorporate territory formerly part of the parishes of Childerditch, Dunton, East Horndon, Little Warley and West Horndon.
-In each of these former parishes the inner part is now part of West Horndon and the northern and southern extremities (and eastern part for Dunton) is outside the parish.
+Governance

+The local council of the parish is West Horndon Parish Council.
+The parish council had existed before, from 1894 to 1934.
+The civil parish was created anew in 2003 following a petition by residents in 2002.
+It forms part of the Herongate, Ingrave and West Horndon ward for elections to Brentwood Borough Council.